ryan-leap/ProcessProgressIndicator/README.md

 # Process Progress Indicator
 Uses PowerShell Write-Progress cmdlet in a separate PowerShell Window as a progress indicator for a process.
+This can be used to offer a visual indicator of progress for a long running hidden process.

 ## Installing
 #### Download from GitHub repository